Mines in wake of Russian retreat keep Kyiv unsafe: Zelenskyy | Law-Order

 The visible shift did not mean the country faced a reprieve from more than five weeks of war or that the more than four million refugees who have fled Ukraine will return soon.

-Zelenskyy said he expected departed towns to receive airstrikes and shelling from afar and for the battle in the east to be intense.
+Zelenskyy said he expected departed towns to endure missile strikes and rocket strikes from afar and for the battle in the east to be intense.

 "It's still not possible to return to normal life, as it used to be, even at the territories that we are taking back after the fighting," the president told his nation in a nightly video message.